Codecademy/docs/documentation/content-standards.md

 - All text should be written in Markdown
   - For more details on Markdown, see Codecademy's [Curriculum Markdown Style Guide](http://curriculum-documentation.codecademy.com/content-guidelines/markdown-style-guide/).
-- Each subsection should begin with a heading of size H2 (i.e. preceded by `##`)
+- Each subsection should begin with a heading of size h2 (i.e. preceded by `##`)
 - All in-line code should be delineated by single backticks (`)

 #### Code Blocks

 Code examples are an excellent teaching tool.
-Many glossary entry types will contain a code example as a standard field.
+Many term entries will contain a code example as a standard field.
 Encyclopedia entries are more flexible, but if your encyclopedia entry doesn't contain any code blocks, take a moment to ask yourself if one would help!

 All code blocks should be delineated by triple backticks (```)

+- C: ```c
 - C#: ```cs
 - C++: ```cpp
 - CSS: ```css